morganross/Kexow-Install/README.md

 ##TODO
 do a control make notes here
+//////////////////////
+1 askes to press enter to contiue install.sh is trying to change pass in /server/scripts that is no more it allowed me to restart bind 9, whihc means the new CATs worked? first try?
+#6 cant find files to copy...are we cat'ing them now?
+#8 no work cuse no pk files
+we know that libnss aint noninteractive we know that nscld isnt wihgter but at lest its just two enters lamp asks me twice tfor password, and again in gui2x, then again in cli and other enter suttf apoache or lightd mytphp light 8 passwords
+"a"
+chmod: cannot access `/home/ubuntu/Kexow-Server-Setup-Scripts/clients.pem': No such file or directory
+chmod: cannot access `/home/ubuntu/Kexow-Server-Setup-Scripts/server_script.sh': No such file or directory
+ * Restarting web server apache2                                                                                     ... waiting                                                                                                 [ OK ]
+./main_menu.sh: line 413: append: command not found "c" cannot acess fles
+"d" just says your mom
+"timmy" invaild creds
+"e" just does nothing
+"5" seems to work kindacd
+clinet has gui info demands
+had to reboot server

 idk if it was the restart of manaully adding folder after all  i dont see how this sctpt has permisn to exportas w/o sudo order of operations